bibek22/blog/content/physics/laplace-equation.md

 $$ \frac{\partial^2 \psi}{\partial x^2} + \frac{\partial^2 \psi}{\partial y^2} = 0 $$

 This is no longer an ordinary differential equation.
-It is impossible to write a complete general solution to this second order partial differential equation.
+It is impossible to write a complete general solution (in closed form) to this second order partial differential equation.

 But we can get some idea about the nature of the solution.